ONLYOFFICE/Docker-DocumentServer/README.md

 Use this command if you wish to install ONLYOFFICE Document Server separately.
 To install ONLYOFFICE Document Server integrated with Community and Mail Servers, refer to the corresponding instructions below.

 ## Configuring Docker Image

+### Storing Data

+All the data are stored in the specially-designated directories, **data volumes**, at the following location:
+* **/var/log/onlyoffice** for ONLYOFFICE Document Server logs
+* **/var/www/onlyoffice/Data** for certificates

+To get access to your data from outside the container, you need to mount the volumes.
+It can be done by specifying the '-v' option in the docker run command.

+    sudo docker run -i -t -d -p 80:80 \
+        -v /opt/onlyoffice/Logs:/var/log/onlyoffice  \
+        -v /opt/onlyoffice/Data:/var/www/onlyoffice/Data  onlyoffice/documentserver

+Storing the data on the host machine allows you to easily update ONLYOFFICE once the new version is released without losing your data.

 ### Running ONLYOFFICE Document Server on Different Port